1973 Lola T292 2 Liter Sports Racer – Le Mans History

 1985 : Sold to Bjorn Knutson of Norkoping Sweden.
 Knutson ran the car in Sweden club races.
 He installed new Cosworth BDG engine.
 The car sat in his shop during the 90’s.

 In 2000 the Lola was purchased by its current owner.
 The car was restored and painted silver and black.
 Interestingly, the layers of paint on door show the following history:

 - The bottom layer of paint is Pronuptia white

 - There is a green stripe on the door (Camels colors)

 - Silver blue (as when Gigan and Knutson color)

 - Restored again in 2000, and painted silver and black

 - The Lola is currently in its blue and white Lambretta livery that it ran at Le Mans in 1979.

 The Lola has since been campaigned in historic racing.

-The Lola comes with FIA HTP papers, a new Hart 420R engine, and is in immaculate condition.
+The Lola comes with FIA HTP papers.
+It is in excellent condition.